-BIS — Office Assistant
+BIS — Business Services

-You may want to consider the BIS — Office Assistant Certificate program if you have little or no experience or education in the business or computer information systems area.
+You may want to consider the BIS — Business Services Certificate program if you have little or no experience or education in the business or computer information systems area.
 This program prepares you for work in a traditional office where your job responsibilities may include greeting and receiving visitors, answering the telephone, and making appointments.
 You may also be required to do word processing, file, handle the mail, distribute messages, or perform simple bookkeeping tasks.

 You can demonstrate your knowledge of Microsoft® Office software by becoming certified as a Microsoft® Office Specialist (MOS).
 ACC is an official MOS testing site, with exams offered at our Alpena campus testing center upon request.